Racism in association football: Slovakia

 On 4 April 2007, football supporters from Slovan Bratislava displayed a banner which contained the words "Alles Gute Adi" and a smiley-head face of Adolf Hitler during a match against Senec; racist chants were also heard.
 Three days later, on 7 April, Slovan Bratislava fans were responsible for directing monkey chants at Artmedia Bratislava's Karim Guédé.

+Slovenia

+In July 2024, Slovenia was one of seven countries who were sanctioned by UEFA following racism from their fans during Euro 2024.